Raheimeen/DLPAssignment1/README.md

 # DLPAssignment1
 Assignment 1 of Deep Learning
-This Assignment entails 5 tasks.
+This Assignment entails 4 tasks.
+It works using the Yale Faces Database.